Here are some helpful tips to help you and your kids have a fun and safe Halloween.

 - Review your child’s emergency plan and what to do in case of a reaction.
 Remind your child that they should let you and others know if they are feeling unwell or they think they may be having a reaction.

 - Consider hosting a party this Halloween for your child and friends.
 This can be a great way to celebrate for kids as well as teens.
+Check out our ideas for events and download our free resources.

 - If you are serving treats, remember to ask about any food allergies.